Colt McCoy: 2007 season

 The Longhorns were in control of the Iowa State game almost from the very beginning and they routed the Cyclones 56–3, the worst loss for the Cyclones since 1997.
 Lined up in the spread offense on the first play from scrimmage, Colt McCoy scrambled away from a blitz and threw a pass to Jordan Shipley for a 58-yard touchdown.
 The offensive line provided great protection for Colt McCoy, who called most of the plays without huddling and directed the Longhorns to touchdowns on his first five series.
 He completed 23 of 30 passes for 298 yards, 4 touchdowns, and no interceptions.
 His most athletic play came early in the third quarter when he evaded three defenders on a play from the Cyclones' 20-yard line.
 He twisted around and managed to stay upright long enough to throw a pass to Nate Jones in the end zone.
-He capped off his performance by making his first rushing touchdown of the season, a career-long, 44-yard run in the third quarter.
-The play was designed to be a screen pass to the fullback.
-Mack Brown said, "Colt was as good today as I've ever seen him."
-Brown also praised McCoy for taking on more of a leadership role with the team.
-The Austin American-Statesman said, "Colt McCoy is shedding his sophomore slump.
-In the past two games, he is 42 of 56 passing for 622 yards with six passing touchdowns, one rushing touchdown and just one interception.
-That translates to a quarterback rating of 200.1."
-However, against Baylor on October 20, Colt would go on to throw 2 interceptions and 1 touchdown, and against Nebraska the following week, McCoy completed less than 50% of his passes and threw another interception.
+He capped off his performance by making his first rushing touchdown of the season.
+However, against Baylor on October 20, Colt threw 2 interceptions and 1 touchdown, and against Nebraska the following week, McCoy completed less than 50% of his passes and threw another interception.
 On the day after Thanksgiving, McCoy was 17 of 32 with 1 interception, while be sacked 4 times in the 38–30 loss to Texas A&M. At the conclusion of the 2007 regular season, Mccoy had thrown for 21 touchdowns and 18 interceptions.

 In the 2007 Holiday Bowl, against Arizona State, McCoy led the Longhorns to a 52–34 victory and won the offensive MVP award.